Dano-Swedish War (1658–1660): Peace and aftermath

 Charles X fell ill in the beginning of 1660 and died of pneumonia on the night of February 13, 1660.
 With the death of the Swedish king, one of the major obstacles to peace was out of the way; in April the Treaty of Oliva was signed with the Allies (Polish-Lithuanian Commonwealth, Austria and Brandenburg).
 However, the Danes were not keen on peace after their recent success.
 After further concessions, the Dutch released the blockade on Landskrona, allowing the Swedish fleet out in the Øresund strait and blockade Copenhagen.
 Danish diplomacy soon got the Dutch back on their side again, and real war between Sweden and the Dutch Republic seemed imminent.
 The French and English intervened in favor of the Swedes and the situation was again teetering on the edge of a major conflict.

 The Danish statesman Hannibal Sehested was instructed by Frederick III to negotiate with the Swedes, and the resulting peace treaty can largely be credited to him.
 Without any direct involvement by foreign powers, the Danes and Swedes managed to negotiate the Treaty of Copenhagen within weeks, much to the surprise of both parties.
 A bone of contention was the islands of Hven and Bornholm, the latter having received the Danish king's personal promise of protection.
 In the end, Bornholm remained under Danish control in exchange for a number of estates in the south of present-day Sweden.

-In the Treaty of Roskilde two years earlier, Denmark-Norway had been forced to cede the Danish provinces of Scania, Halland, Blekinge, the island of Bornholm and the Norwegian provinces Trøndelag and Båhuslen.
+In the Treaty of Roskilde two years earlier, Denmark-Norway had been forced to cede the Danish provinces of Scania, Halland, Blekinge, the island of Bornholm and the Norwegian provinces Trøndelag and Bohuslän.
 The Treaty of Copenhagen reaffirmed the Swedish rule over Scania, Halland, Blekinge, and Bohuslän, while Bornholm and Trøndelag were returned.
 It was a significant victory for Denmark-Norway, but it did not result in a reversal of the costly earlier peace.
 The treaty of 1660 established political borders between Denmark, Sweden and Norway which have lasted to the present.

 The bold March across the Belts had threatened Copenhagen so seriously that it had won the previous war for Charles.
 When his attempt to follow through with his previous venture failed, he proved unable to suppress militarily the combined forces of his foes.
 Sweden had come close to dominating the Baltic, which was not in the interest of the major powers.
 England, France and to a lesser extent the Netherlands all favored a return to the status quo of the Roskilde peace.
 In Denmark, the war resulted in sweeping social changes.
 Frederick III browbeat the nobility which had long held power in Denmark into accepting a hereditary and absolute monarchy.